Yostardev/yostar-sdk-server-doc/docs/EN/YostarSDKServerAPI_EN.md

 We provide: API domain, notifySecretKey(Verify Server Notify)，userAppKey(Verify User Accesstoken)

-We need: notifyUrl, which serves as a notification address
+We need: notifyUrl which serves as a notification address； notifyRefundUrl which serves as a refund notification address（Same protocol hostname port）

 ### 1.1.2.SDK Server Data Acquisition Example